ronee-muhammad-rayhan/EduTrained-EventManagement-ETP/questions_and_answers.md

 <p>

 #### Answer: C: `"12"`

-### Explanation: When a number is concatenated with a string, the number is converted to a string in JavaScript Language.
-This is called type coercion.
+<i>Explanation: When a number is concatenated with a string, the number is converted to a string in JavaScript Language.
+This is called type coercion.</i>

-<i>Write your explanation here</i>

 </p>
 </details>